Visiting 11 Best Attractions in Darwin

 It is already the 7th day in Darwin, and we are starting to feel a bit lazy with the tropical weather and laid-back lifestyle.
 Although we should start preparing to hit the road again, Darwin is so captivating that we have decided to stay a little longer.

 Despite what some people say about Darwin being boring with nothing to do, we are proving them wrong.
 We have already listed our top 11 attractions in Darwin, but there is still more to see and do.

 Mindil Market – my awesome new canvas hat

-In addition, some two older gentlemen were helping me choose it, commenting on all the hats I tried on.
-At the end, we decided together which one I look best.
-Finally, I took their word for it, because the mirror wasn’t very big.
-Later on, the sunset was stunning as always and we liked the beach at low tide glistening with wet sand in the red setting sun.
+I had a lot of fun choosing a hat because each one was unique and different.
+Two older gentlemen helped me select the perfect one by commenting on all the hats I tried on.
+In the end, we all agreed on the one that suited me best, since the mirror wasn’t very big.
+Later on, the sunset was stunning as always, and we enjoyed the beach at low tide, glistening with wet sand in the red setting sun.